-The three above, including - shopping, jobs, and poverty bonds, are links to separate pages.
-The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty.
+Shopping, jobs, poverty bonds & ethical fashion are links to separate pages.
+The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty

 I'm no expert, but have just read a book suggesting that smaller and mixed farms get more food and less profit out of a patch of land; they also work better long-term.
 The same book lists some problems with GM crops and particularly the ones that Indian government promotes like the Monsanto seeds that only work for one year and require Monsanto sprays to make them work - a doomed enterprise for many Indian cotton farmers as well as for the long-term future of the industry.

 Pants to Poverty tried to sell cotton from an area of India which benefited from growing its own seed; Pants tried to support seed banks through a charity that never took-off called Pi, but the seed banks happened anyway with a large local company called Chetna Organic doing the work.